bausano/manyagents.ai/content/posts/001_swarm.md

 Consider the following algorithm:

 ---
-The control localizers emit `QUERY` message with following parameters:
+The controllers emit `QUERY` message with following parameters:
 1. `HOPS_TO_GO` is an integer decremented with each relay.
 A localizer which decrements this parameter to 0 stops relaying the message and stores it in memory instead (for some short period of time $T$).